 Hundreds honour 3 astronauts lost in Apollo fire 50 years ago

 Moonwalkers and dozens of others who took part in NASA's storied Apollo program paid tribute Thursday to the three astronauts killed in a fire 50 years ago.
-Gus Grissom, Ed White and Roger Chaffee.
+On the eve of the Apollo 1 anniversary, hundreds gathered at Kennedy Space Center to honour Gus Grissom, Ed White and Roger Chaffee.

 Add your comments below